Step 5. What is the problem and what are the solutions?

 - Which community groups are working on these issues?
 What are they doing to address them?
 What do they think needs to happen?

 - What is government doing?
-Often government agencies are already on the right track but need some help or smart thinking to lead them in a slightly different direction.
-Sometimes they might know where the funding gaps are.
+Often government agencies are already on the right track but need some help or smart thinking to lead them in a slightly different direction. they might also know where the funding gaps are.

 - What steps are you going to take to understand the issue (or set of regional issues) in which you are interested and what the solutions are?